Dark Photon Dark Matter from Cosmic Strings and Gravitational Wave Background: Simulation of Abelian-Higgs string networks

-which is also consistent with the results of the simulation for the global strings performed in Refs.~\cite{Gorghetto:2018myk,Gorghetto:2020qws}.
 Our simulation is performed with only a limited time range.
 To determine more precise values of the final dark photon DM abundance, we need more refined numerical simulations using more grid points.
 It is left for future work.

 As a remark, we assumed the radiation-dominated Universe around $H=m_A$ in deriving Eq.~(\ref{OmegaA}).
 If the reheating temperature $T_{\rm R}$ is low enough, i.e. $T_{\rm R} \lesssim \sqrt{m_A M_{\rm Pl}}$ with $M_{\rm Pl}$ being the reduced Planck scale, the Universe might be inflaton oscillation dominated at $H=m_A$.
 In such a case, assuming that the inflaton oscillation behaves as non-relativistic matter, the final abundance should be multiplied by a factor $T_{\rm R}/\sqrt{m_A M_{\rm Pl}}$ to Eq.~(\ref{OmegaA}), up to some corrections to numerical factor, which indicates that the abundance becomes independent of $m_A$.